jio-gl/quantum-computing-and-communication/README.md

-# quantum-computing-and-communication
+# Quantum Computing and Cryptography

-Ideas on Quantum Computing, Cryptography and Communication Algorithms
+Ideas on Quantum Computing, Cryptography and Communication Algorithms.